quantumhu/testing2.0/python_setup.md

 ## Local Example

-1. To run the example in this repo, go inside the `features` directory and run the `behave` command.
+1. To run the example in this repo, go inside the `python/features` directory and run the `behave` command.